CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines the security triage workflow, includes specific actions (enrich IOCs, search SIEM, determine disposition), and provides explicit trigger conditions (ALERT_ID or CASE_ID).
-The description uses appropriate third-person voice and contains domain-specific terminology that security analysts would naturally use.
+This is an excellent skill description that clearly defines its purpose (security alert triage), specifies concrete actions (enrich IOCs, search SIEM, determine disposition), and provides explicit trigger conditions (ALERT_ID or CASE_ID).
+The description uses appropriate third-person voice and includes domain-specific terminology that security analysts would naturally use.

 DimensionReasoningScore